 Illustrations by George B. Bridgman

 Rockwell, Norman.
 My Adventures as an Illustrator.
-Harry N. Abrams, 1988.
+New York: Harry N. Abrams, 1988.